dbtucker/kafka-connect-schemaedfile/README.md

 published.
 However, some users have observed problems with CSV records being published more than once under those conditions.
 The behavior is being investigated.

+Connector behavior is undefined if a file is deleted or otherwise reduced in size while the connector is running.

 # Unimplemented features